Subject: Graphics Cards | May 18, 2016 - 06:11 PM | Ryan Shrout

 Join us this week as we discuss the AMD Radeon Pro Duo Review, Godavari Refresh, ECS Z170-Claymore, ICY DOCK hot-swappable SSDs, and more!

 The URL for the podcast is: http://pcper.com/podcast - Share with your friends!

-- iTunes - Subscribe to the podcast directly through the iTunes Store
+- iTunes - Subscribe to the podcast directly through the Store (audio only)

-- RSS - Subscribe through your regular RSS reader
+- RSS - Subscribe through your regular RSS reader (audio only)

 - MP3 - Direct download link to the MP3 file

 This episode of the PC Perspective Podcast is sponsored by Lenovo!

 Hosts: Allyn Malventano, Jeremy Hellstrom, and Josh Walrath